Biosolverr/BaseEthUsdcSwap/SECURITY.md

 Conclusion
 SecureEthUsdcSwapV3 combines cryptographic commitments, economic incentives, and strict state enforcement to create a robust trustless swap protocol.
 The design aims to make dishonest behavior economically irrational while enabling honest users to exchange assets safely without intermediaries.

+## Reporting a Vulnerability

+If you discover a security vulnerability in this repository or in the SecureEthUsdcSwapV3 smart contract, please report it responsibly.

+### How to report
+  We aim to acknowledge reports within 72 hours.
+- Send a detailed report to: **asperant001@gmail.com**
+- Include:
+  - contract address
+  - network (Base Mainnet or Sepolia)
+  - description of the issue
+  - potential impact
+  - steps to reproduce (if applicable)

+Please do **not** open public GitHub issues or disclose the vulnerability publicly before it has been reviewed.

+## Bug Bounty

+At this time, there is **no active bug bounty program**.

+Valid vulnerability reports will be acknowledged and reviewed in good faith.

+Please do not perform denial-of-service attacks or exploit vulnerabilities against production systems.